Ender-ing/wre-docs/contribution/code/general.md

 ## Tabs and spacing

 The use of the normal tab (*also known as a hard tab*) character (`\t`) is not allowed!
 You may **four** whitespace characters instead of tabs to space code!

+## File start

+If the used language supports comments, it is recommended to start the file with a comment that specifies its use!